Oluwabammydu/My-Profile/README.md

 # Task 1
 This tasks involved:

-    1. Creating a simple web page with just HTML
+    1. Creating a simple web page with just HTML and CSS

     2. Using Cloudinary to add image to the web page